We’ve updated the plan based on your feedback. Revised pages below but we recommend downloading and reviewing the entire concept plan as well:

 Much of the work is focused on creating focal points along the street–either for beautification projects (like landscaping or public art), community gathering places, or for welcoming gateways into Columbia.
 Other ideas addressed concerns about creating safe routes for pedestrians and cyclists, managing flooding and stormwater, and creating a coherent graphic identity for the street.

-Below are the presentation boards from the meeting and you may notice that some of these ideas involve private property.
+Below pages from the draft plan and you may notice that some of these ideas involve private property.
 While our mission is to improve the public space, we’d also like to encourage private property owners and businesses to get creative about what they can do as well.
 The ideas presented here regarding landscaping, public art, and development projects are suggestions and, in fact, can be applied to any number of properties.
 Again, they are here to encourage your creativity.

 We also want to encourage property owners to take advantage of key changes to the zoning code which allows for new uses on the street like urban agriculture or artisan industries (small-scale fabrication, preparation, or production of arts, crafts, foods, and beverages such as welding, sculpting, carpentry, and local, small-batch bakeries, candy shops, cheese shops, craft breweries, and micro-distilleries).